greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/about-part-changes.html.md

     - A created/added partition inherits the properties of its parent.
     - The partitions created from a `SPLIT PARTITION` inherit the properties of the split child.
     - An attached partition maintains its original properties.

+- The Greenplum Query Planner (GPORCA) does not support multi-level partitioned tables.

 ## <a id="other"></a>Additional Considerations